mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ```

 !!! note "Info"
-    If the branch flow limits are set to `minFromBus = 0.0` and `maxFromBus = 0.0` for the corresponding branch, JuliGrid will omit the corresponding inequality constraint at the from-bus end of the branch.
+    If the branch flow limits are set to `minFromBus = 0.0` and `maxFromBus = 0.0` for the corresponding branch, JuliaGrid will omit the corresponding inequality constraint at the from-bus end of the branch.
 The same applies to the to-bus end if `minToBus = 0.0` and `maxToBus = 0.0` are set.

 Additionally, by employing the [`updateBranch!`](@ref updateBranch!) function, we have the ability to modify these specific constraints:
 ```@example acopf